30 Raspberry Pi projects that show the possibilities of the mini computer

 - Magic Mirror

 - Voice command for garage door

 What is Raspberry Pi?

-Apart from being a wordplay on the beloved dessert, the name, ‘Raspberry Pi’ falls in line with the tradition in IT companies to incorporate fruit in the name (like Apple, Blackberry, and Acorn), while also indicating its functions.
-Here, ‘Pi’ is an abbreviation for ‘Python interpreter’, as Python is considered to be Raspberry Pi’s main programming language.
-However, those with no experience with Python can also use Scratch, which is an even simpler, more visual programming language.
+A wordplay on the beloved dessert, the name “Raspberry Pi” follows a tradition by IT manufacturers to incorporate fruit denominations (for example, Apple, Blackberry, and Acorn).
+But it also hints at its functions.
+Here, “Pi” is an abbreviation for “Python interpreter”, as Python is Raspberry Pi’s main programming language.
+However, those with little or no Python experience can use Scratch, which is a simpler, more visual programming language.

 For many users, Raspberry Pi functions as a web server.
 There are many different web server programs available (such as Apache, lighttpd and nginx.
 However, in most cases, Raspberry Pi’s performance is insufficient for hosting extensive, dynamic web content, hiccup-free.
 The mini-computer is instead far better suited to performing as a local testing environment.
 However, simple static websites with low visitor counts may be hosted by a Raspberry Pi server.
 Learn how to create a Raspberry Pi web server here.